Breathing Space – The Debt Respite SchemeCLICK TO APPLY FOR HELP

 If you are struggling or about to start struggling with problematic debt and require time to seek debt advice and consider your options Breathing Space could be for you.

-There are conditions which apply to Standard Breathing which is not adhered to can mean that your Breathing Space is cancelled.
+There are conditions that apply to Standard Breathing Space which is not adhered to can mean that your Breathing Space is cancelled.
 These include:-

 The conditions above do not apply for Mental Health Crisis Breathing Space.

 There are certain debts cannot be included in the breathing space.
 These include ongoing rent or mortgage payments, ongoing utilities and council tax, unless you have received a reminder notice for the remaining year’s bill for council tax.

 Although Creditors cannot apply or backdate the interest accrued or take enforcement action during the breathing space, once the breathing space has ended, if you haven’t kept up with payments it may still be treated as a breach of the repayment plan

 Breathing Space can only be provided by a debt adviser regulated by FCA to provide Debt counseling or a local Authority who provides debt advice to its residents.

 The Debt Advisor Limited are regulated by the FCA and all our advisors have undergone detailed training on Breathing Space.

 The breathing space process

 - Get debt advice